watzon/tg-mock/README.md

 # tg-mock

 A mock Telegram Bot API server for testing bots and bot libraries.
+Inspired by [stripe/stripe-mock](https://github.com/stripe/stripe-mock).

 ## Table of Contents